apavlyut/geekbrainsror/Readme.md

   - Sign Up
   - Start playing with ruby language from reading tasks in left part and doing it in right part of browser window.
   - During course write down your questions about language or strange things.

-> See, for example, screencast with [introduction of Rails stack: ~30 min](https://www.youtube.com/watch?v=5sCcXrKr1gQ) for my new client (who works with Worpdress right now) with development and deployment process, which contains:
-  1. creation of rails app
-  2. deploying to Heroku
-  2. configuring AWS Route 53 for domain cname alias
-  4. and sending email from app

 3. Acceptance Criteria of Home Task: